Last updated: May 2026

 - Stablecoin payroll for employees works best as hybrid payroll, where pay can be distributed in local currency, USDC, USDT, or a mix from one system.

-- Rise lets workers choose their withdrawal currency every cycle, employers fund payroll, but workers control how they withdraw.
+- Rise lets workers choose their withdrawal currency every cycle.
+Employers fund payroll, but workers control how they withdraw.

 - Rise supports payroll across contractor, AOR, and EOR models, with EOR coverage expanding continuously as Rise adds new EOR markets every week.